Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Mathematical models for ice-sheets

 \subsection{Ice-sheet flow model}

-Many methods can be used to model the evolution of the ice sheet over time.
+Many methods can be used to model the evolution of the ice-sheet over time.
 At the highest order, land ice can be modeled as a shear-thinning Stokes flow driven by gravity.

 The Stokes equation gives: